bengler/nagi/README.md

 status will be returned at the end, or `:all` which will use the most severe status code but also combine all status messages into one.

+However, one can still force a status to return from the check, and ignore the collected statues, by setting the second parameter (`force`) to `true` for the status methods.

 This example checks used space on all disk drives, and returns critical if any of the drives are above a threshold: